yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200330_apip_relnotes/_index.md

 The following new features and enhancements are available in this release.

-API Portal has several new configurations related to API Details page:
+### New configurations for the API Details page

-* Configuration for specifying the payload size that needs to be downloaded once the response exceeds it;
+* You can specify the payload size that needs to be downloaded once the response exceeds it.
-* Configuration of the colors of the different methods for both SOAP and REST APIs;
+* You can configure the colors of the different methods for both SOAP and REST APIs.
-* Configuration for displaying the externalDocs along with the description of the API;
+* You can configure for displaying the externalDocs along with the description of the API.
-* Configuration for finer grained controls for Try-It button on specific methods;
+* You can configure for fine-grained controls for the Try-It button on specific methods.

+For more information, see [Customize API Catalog](https://axway-open-docs.netlify.com/docs/apim_administration/apiportal_admin/customize_apicatalog_overview/)

 ## Limitations of this release